This quick tutorial will show you how to set up your Unity project to run in the editor.

 Kudan Tracker script on the

-To use this key, go back to your Unity project and select the
+To enter the key, go back to your Unity project and select the

 Kudan Camera object.
 In the